 Is Debt Impacting Horizon Bancorp's P/E?

-Net debt totals 74% of Horizon Bancorp’s market cap.
-This is a reasonably significant level of debt — all else being equal you’d expect a much lower P/E than if it had net cash.
+Horizon Bancorp's net debt is 57% of its market cap.
+This is a reasonably significant level of debt -- all else being equal you'd expect a much lower P/E than if it had net cash.

 The Bottom Line On Horizon Bancorp's P/E Ratio